VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 {{< /tabs >}}

+You have successfully set up keys for your account!

+## Even more security...

-That's half the battle, you have successfully set up keys for your account, but GitHub has a second layer of authentication that's worth setting up too, which adds a sort of virtual signature to each change you push to GitHub as a confirmation to people that what they see was really written by you.
+GitHub has a second layer of authentication that's worth setting up too, which adds a sort of virtual signature to each change you push to GitHub as a confirmation to people that what they see was really written by you.

 {{< details "But I already had repos on GitHub, how do I make them use these keys?">}}